terigenbuaa/sheep_vision/docs/index.md

 RF-DETR is small enough to run on the edge using [Inference](https://github.com/roboflow/inference), making it an ideal model for deployments that need both strong accuracy and real-time performance.

+RF-DETR is documented in the [RF-DETR: Neural Architecture Search for Real-Time Detection Transformers](https://arxiv.org/abs/2511.09554) research paper, available on Arxiv.

 ## Benchmark Results

 ### Object Detection